 Pain is the most common symptom of musculoskeletal disorders (see Musculoskeletal Pain).
 Doctors ask people to describe the character, location, and severity of the pain.
 They ask people to list factors that aggravate or relieve the pain and describe whether the pain is new or recurring.
 Doctors want to know whether the pain is worse when first moving a joint or after prolonged use and whether it is present upon waking or develops during the day.
 Doctors also ask whether the pain is aching or burning.
 They need to know whether people feel the pain deep in a joint or whether other musculoskeletal structures seem to be affected by it.
 Knowing the type and location of the pain can help doctors figure out the cause.

-People who have musculoskeletal disorders often have stiffness (see Joint Stiffness).
-Doctors ask people to describe what stiffness means.
-For example, stiffness can be used to describe weakness or extreme tiredness (fatigue) but is probably best used to describe difficulty moving the joints (that is, people feel resistance when trying to move a joint).
+People who have musculoskeletal disorders often have stiffness of their joints (that is, people feel resistance when trying to move a joint).
+Doctors ask people to specifically describe their stiffness because people often use the word "stiffness" to describe weakness or extreme tiredness (fatigue), but, to doctors, "stiffness" means difficulty moving the joints.
+Doctors distinguish stiffness from a reluctance to move because of pain that occurs with movement.
 Doctors also ask people to describe when they feel stiffness.
 In some joint disorders (such as rheumatoid arthritis and osteoarthritis), stiffness occurs after people first start to move after a period of rest or when awakening in the morning.
 Doctors also need to know where people feel stiffness and how long stiffness lasts.
 For example, in disorders that cause inflammation (such as rheumatoid arthritis), stiffness is prolonged (for example, longer than an hour), whereas in disorders that do not cause inflammation (such as osteoarthritis), stiffness is short-lived (for example, about 10 minutes) even though it may be severe and pain may persist.

-Fatigue is another symptom doctors ask about (see Fatigue).
+Fatigue is another symptom doctors ask about.
+Fatigue is when a person feels a strong need to rest and has so little energy that starting and sustaining activity is difficult.
+It differs from weakness or an inability to move, and doctors evaluate people to distinguish it from sleepiness.
 Fatigue may mean people have a disorder that affects more than one system in the body and causes inflammation, or that there is a disorder disrupting normal sleep.

 A doctor looks for certain things during a physical examination depending on what disorder or injury is suspected.
-When evaluating bones, if a fracture is suspected (see Overview of Fractures, Dislocations, and Sprains), the doctor may notice that the affected part (such as an arm or a leg) is abnormally shaped, suggesting that the segments of bone are out of alignment.
-A doctor may feel (palpate) the surfaces of the bones and joints to detect any tenderness, warmth, fluid in the joint, or abnormal shape, particularly if a fracture, a tumor, or a bone infection (osteomyelitis) is suspected.
+When evaluating bones, if a fracture is suspected, the doctor may notice that the affected part (such as an arm or a leg) is abnormally shaped, suggesting that the segments of bone are out of alignment.
+A doctor may feel (palpate) the surfaces of the bones and joints to detect any tenderness, warmth, fluid in the joints, or abnormal shape, particularly if a fracture, a tumor, or a bone infection (osteomyelitis) is suspected.
 Compression fractures of the spine caused by osteoporosis and stress fractures may be very painful at first, but no abnormal shape may be detected.
 Abnormal bumps in bones occasionally indicate a tumor.
 If osteomyelitis is suspected, a doctor or nurse checks for a fever.

 Doctors note which joints or limbs are affected.
 Finding a pattern of affected joints and limbs can help doctors figure out the cause.